Burbank Leader: History

-Page Group Publishing, who had just bought the Orange Coast Daily Pilot and the Huntington Beach Independent, acquired the papers from Ingersoll in 1989.
-Times Mirror bought the newspaper group in 1993.
+In 1989, Page Group Publishing, which had just bought the Orange Coast Daily Pilot and the Huntington Beach Independent, acquired the Burbank Leader, Foothill Leader and News Press from Ingersoll.
+In 1993, Times Mirror Company bought the newspaper group.

 On April 18, 2020, it was announced by the Los Angeles Times that the newspaper would cease publication.
 Before the closure, the print circulation was around 5,000 copies.
-On April 30, 2020, the Burbank Leader was purchased by the Outlook Newspaper Group.
-The newspaper will continue to be published by its new owner.
+On April 30, 2020, the Burbank Leader was purchased by the Outlook Newspapers Group.
+The newspaper continued to be published by its new owner.